ManticoreProject/manticore/README.md

 <container-id>      <image-name>        "/bin/bash"         11 hours ago        Up 11 hours                             reverent_brattain
 ```

-and use that `container-id` to copy the results directory out of the container like so:
+Then use that `container-id` to copy the results directory out of the container
+like so (from outside of the Docker session):

 ```console
 $ docker cp container-id:/usr/pmlc/results .
 ```

-### Step 4: Interpreting the results
+### Step 4: Evaluate the results

+In this step we detail the claims in the paper supported by the artifact and how
+to check them against the results generated in Step 3.

 TODO